tbduong/angular-pokemon-lab/README.md

 2. **Allow the user to edit the poke image:** allow the user to change the URL for the poke image.
 3. **Add filters to organize the pokemon index page:** add a search bar to filter the pokemon by your search, or buttons to sort them alphabetically by name or element.
+4. **Add a button to reverse the pokemon display** Searching by name?
+Research toggle state and toggle the results in reverse order.
+5. **Form validation** Check for quality poke-info before a pokmeon is allowed to enter the Pokemon database.

 ## Submission